-Furniture 20% Declining balance Equipment 30% Declining balance Leasehold improvements Term of lease Straight line
+Equipment 30% Declining balance Furniture and fixtures 20% Declining balance Leasehold improvements Term of lease Straight line

 Impairment of long-lived assets

 Long-lived assets are reviewed for impairment annually.
 When conditions indicate long-lived asset no longer contributes to the Society's ability to provide services or that the value of future economic benefits or service potential associated with the capital asset is less than its net carrying amount, its net carrying amount is written down to its fair value or replacement cost.